The listings featured on this site are from companies from which this site receives compensation. Read the

 1. Throwing Food and Money Away

-Globally, a third of all food produced for human consumption is thrown away.
-That equates to a staggering 1.3 billion tons of food waste every year.
+On a global scale, approximately one-third of all food produced for human consumption ends up being thrown away.
+This amounts to an astonishing 1.3 billion tons of food waste every year.

 2. Food Waste Varies by Country